 Given an investor's approach to minimise costs, the ERA first considered that an investor would develop the facility as close as possible to existing 330 kV lines and Western Power's substations to minimise the need for 330 kV substation infrastructure and transmission lines between the facility and the connection point.

 The ERA considered the merits of identifying a specific site adjacent to existing 330 kV substations in each of the Kwinana and Pinjar regions, estimating the cost of purchasing these specific sites and connecting it to the nearby transmission lines.
-This approach is not appropriate for the BRCP determination method for three reasons.
+This approach is not appropriate for the BRCP determination method for three reasons:

-- First, this approach creates uncertainty about the estimated cost reflecting actual connection costs, as the access to existing infrastructure and availability of land varies over time. - Second, a site-specific approach may be considered specific and not a benchmark that is reflective of typical costs incurred by a Benchmark Capacity Provider seeking to construct a BESS.
+- 1. This approach creates uncertainty about the estimated cost reflecting actual connection costs, as the access to existing infrastructure and availability of land varies over time.77 - 2.
+This approach may be considered too specific and not a benchmark that is reflective of typical costs incurred by a Benchmark Capacity Provider seeking to construct a BESS.
 In practice, producing a least cost estimate may be subject to a detailed evaluation of sites, existing infrastructure, and various connection designs.
 This depth of analysis for an annual BRCP determination is impractical and inconsistent with the purpose of the BRCP.
-While this approach may reflect the lowest cost of transmission connection costs, the estimate would inevitably be uncertain and require realisation of all assumptions such as design configurations and access to existing infrastructure. - Third, this approach would require Western Power and Landgate (or alternative providers of transmission costs and land costs respectively) to evaluate four site options, resulting in significant increase in the resources and time required for analysis -
+While this approach may reflect the lowest cost of transmission connection costs, the estimate would inevitably be uncertain and require realisation of all assumptions, such as design configurations and access to existing infrastructure. - 3.
+This approach would require Western Power and Landgate (or alternative providers of transmission costs and land costs respectively) to evaluate four site options, resulting in a significant increase in the resources and time required for analysis, and the resulting cost to industry, without a corresponding significant impact on the estimated overall BRCP.^{78,79}